 If you have diabetes, work with your health care provider to develop a meal plan that works best for you and that you will be able to follow consistently over time.
 A healthy and balanced meal plan with a healthy lifestyle will help you manage diabetes.

 Myth: I have diabetes, so I can never eat sweets.

 Fact: Sweets are full of simple sugars, which increase the amount of glucose in your blood more than other foods.
 But they are not off limits for people with diabetes, as long as you plan for them.
 It's best to save sweets for special occasions or as a treat.
 You can eat small amounts of sugar in place of other carbohydrates usually eaten at a meal.
 If you take insulin your provider may instruct you to take higher doses than normal when you do eat sweets.

 Fact: People with type 1 diabetes must use insulin because their body no longer produces this important hormone.
 Type 2 diabetes is progressive, which means that the body makes less insulin over time.
-So over time, exercise, diet changes, and oral medicines may not be enough to keep your blood sugar in control.
+So over time, exercise, diet changes, and oral medicines or non-insulin injectable medicines may not be enough to keep your blood sugar in control.
 Then you need to use insulin to keep blood sugar in a healthy range.

 Myth: It is not safe to exercise with diabetes.

 Fact: Getting regular exercise is an important part of managing diabetes.
 Exercise helps boost your body's sensitivity to insulin.
 It can also help lower your A1C, a test that helps tell how well your diabetes is controlled.

 A good goal is to aim for at least 150 minutes per week of moderate-to-vigorous exercise like brisk walking.
 Include two sessions a week of strength training as part of your exercise routine.
 If you haven't exercised in a while, walking at a brisk pace (you can talk, but not sing) is a great way to slowly build your fitness.